daniel-was-taken/Fake-News-Detection/README.md

 train.rar(train.csv) is a dataset that contains textual news articles, the goal is to classify the input article as either "Authentic"  or "Fake".
 We create a pipeline that combines TF-IDF vectorization and LinearSVC.

+# To Test:
+ - Fake: Input an article from https://www.theonion.com/
+ - Authentic: Input an article from https://www.reuters.com/

 # Steps to Run

 1. python -m virtualenv venv